risalt/skyscraper/README.md

 * GiantBomb: A hybrid frontend that downloads part of the information from [GiantBomb](https://www.giantbomb.com) in an offline cache to improve throughtput while respecting the strict limits implemented by their admins.
 * Chiptune: A specialized scraper that matches my soundtrack collection stored in my [Navidrome](https://github.com/navidrome/navidrome) SQLite database to my game collection.
 * OfflineMobyGames: A hybrid frontend that uses an offline cache to improve throughtput while respecting the strict limits implemented by their admins.
-* Customflags: A specialized scraper that detects special files in my collection to deduce the concepts: Completed, Favourite, Played, First Played, Last Played, Total Times Played, Time Played.
+* Customflags: A specialized scraper that detects special files in my collection to deduce the concepts: Game Size, Completed, Favourite, Played, First Played, Last Played, Total Times Played, Time Played.
 * Launchbox: A very effective scraper based on the fantastic and accessible [LaunchBox](https://gamesdb.launchbox-app.com/) database.
 * Rawg: An online frontend that uses the [Rawg.io](https://rawg.io/) service.
 * VGFacts: A hybrid specialized scraper that uses a JSON version of the [VGFacts](https://www.vgfacts.com/) website to retrieve videogames trivia.